godotengine/godot-docs/tutorials/3d/procedural_geometry/surfacetool.rst

 Using the SurfaceTool
 =====================

-The :ref:`SurfaceTool <doc_surfacetool>` provides a useful interface for constructing geometry.
+The :ref:`SurfaceTool <class_surfacetool>` provides a useful interface for constructing geometry.
 The interface is similar to the :ref:`ImmediateGeometry <class_immediategeometry>` node.
 You set each per-vertex attribute (e.g. normal, uv, color) and then when you add a vertex it captures the attributes.